openx/ox-thrift/README.md

 Thrift code generator.
 However it has the following differences from the Apache Thrift Erlang library.

-* It supports only framed transport.
+* It supports only framed transports and binary protocol.

 * It gives up the ability to stream to or from the transport.
   Instead, the processor layer decodes the thrift message from a